Tense-Turtles/plug-and-play-security-audit/README.md

 # Plug & play system security audit tool (KVH-018)

 ## Given problem statement
-Plug and Play System Security Audit Tool for Windows, and Linux.
-Agent-based with a centralized dashboard.
+Plug and Play System Security Audit Tool for Windows, and Linux with a centralized dashboard.

 ## About